michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

-When it comes time to spend this money, either Alice or Bob can provide the script they want to use, the data needed by it (a signature and, sometimes, a hash preimage), the Taproot internal key, and the hash of the script they didn't use.
+When it comes time to spend this money, either Alice or Bob can provide the script they want to use, the data needed by it (a signature and, in Alice's case, a hash preimage), the Taproot internal key, and the hash of the script they didn't use.
 Alternatively, Alice and Bob can work together to use signature aggregation (after accounting for the tweak) to provide a signature in combination with the same single-key, single-signature